The HertsCam Network

 Publications

-Not only are the members of the HertsCam Network committed to education transformation, but also to scholarships which have led to the writing of all kinds and a wide range of publications including:
+Not only are the members of the HertsCam Network committed to education transformation, but also to scholarship which has led to the writing of all kinds and a wide range of publications including:

-• Teachers as Agents of Change – published in 2018 and documents the innovative HertsCam MEd in Leading Teaching and Learning.
+• Teachers as agents of change – published in 2018, documenting the innovative HertsCam MEd in Leading Teaching and Learning.

-• Empowering teachers as agents of change – also known as ‘the blue book’, this work includes chapters by teachers about their development projects.
-The blue book is also available in several other languages here.
+• Empowering teachers as agents of change – published in 2017, this includes chapters by teachers about their development projects.
+It is available in several other languages.

 Doctoral studies focusing on HertsCam